UNDP-CREW/ec-sample/README.md

 # ec-sample
 Code sample

-`source data` - raw data from orginal sources
+`source data` - raw data from original sources

 `final data` - csv files for each indicator and xlsx dataset for each risk area